For PagSeguro Digital Ltd. [PAGS], Analyst sees a rise to $18. What next?

 Sponsored

-The results of the trading session contributed to over 2613168 shares changing hands.
-Over the past one week, the price volatility of PagSeguro Digital Ltd. stands at 6.15% while the volatility over the past one month is 6.77%.

-The market cap for PAGS stock reached $4.70 billion, with 331.29 million shares outstanding and 328.69 million shares in the current float.
-Compared to the average trading volume of 3.47M shares, PAGS reached a trading volume of 2613168 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.48M shares, PAGS reached a trading volume of 3635195 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about PagSeguro Digital Ltd. [PAGS]?